 Debi's approach to the Enneagram is to combine it with Yoga, connecting with movement, breathwork, meditation, and even laughter and dance.
 Learning the Enneagram leads to greater Self-understanding, a lightness of Being and better relationships.

-Debi offers The Experiential Enneagram in a 10-week class format, workshops and retreats, and in private consultations and coaching.
+Debi offers The Experiential Enneagram in a 10-week class format, in day-long workshops, weekend retreats, and in private consultations and coaching.

 1. ANGER / RESENTMENT – Anger is repressed, leading to continual frustration and dissatisfaction.

 2. PRIDE – Inability or unwillingness to acknowledge one’s own needs or suffering.

 3. DECEIT – Deceived into believing one is only the Ego, a focus on the exterior self.

 4. ENVY – A feeling the something within is fundamentally missing.

 5. AVARICE – A withholding of energy and resources, and minimization of needs.